JMitchell159/BlogAggregator/README.md

 #### Verification
 `psql --version` should return a non-error

-Additionally, on Linux/WSL (Debian), run this to update the password for postgres: `sudo passwd postgres`, afterwards, there will be a prompt to enter a password, enter `postgres` for simplicity
+Additionally, on Linux/WSL (Debian), run this to update the password for postgres: `sudo passwd postgres`, afterwards, there will be a prompt to enter a password, enter anything that you will be able to remember.

 ### Creating the Database
 Enter the `psql` shell: